 Restrooms, kitchens, breakrooms, front office space, high-touch surfaces.

-An NIH study states: HOCl fogging is the decontamination technique that best suits the needs of the dental clinic, with its ability to produce small, aerosolized particles.
-Dentists should consider the use of HOCl and no-touch decontamination technologies [ultra-low volume foggers] to improve disinfection of surfaces in dental clinics.
+An NIH study states: HOCl atomizing is the decontamination technique that best suits the needs of the dental clinic, with its ability to produce small, aerosolized particles.
+Dentists should consider the use of HOCl and no-touch decontamination technologies [ultra-low volume atomizers] to improve disinfection of surfaces in dental clinics.

-A second NIH study has shown that fogged HOCl was able to decontaminate environmental surfaces carrying antibiotic resistant Staphylococcus aureus (methicillin resistant).
+A second NIH study has shown that atomized HOCl was able to decontaminate environmental surfaces carrying antibiotic resistant Staphylococcus aureus (methicillin resistant).

-The above linked NIH studies evaluated fogging at the exact particle size range that the Genesis Fogger produces (range of generated droplets evaluated was between 20 and 50 μm).
+The above linked NIH studies evaluated HOCl atomizing at the exact particle size range that the Genesis Atomizer produces (range of generated droplets evaluated was between 20 and 50 μm).

-This study specifies that no-touch methods, such as HOCl fogging, augment standard manual cleaning and disinfecting protocol.
+This study specifies that no-touch methods, such as HOCl atomizing, augment standard manual cleaning and disinfecting protocol.

 A fourth NIH study found topical stabilized HOCl is ideal for wound care and scar management, conveying powerful microbicidal and antibiofilm properties, in addition to potency as a topical wound healing agent.
 It may offer physicians an alternative to other less desirable wound care measures.
 Natural HOCl is normally unstable; but through technology, it can be manufactured as a stable and effective topical antiseptic agent.